evkx/evkx.github.io/content/models/rolls-royce/spectre/Spectre/_index.md

 ---
 title: Rolls-Royce Spectre
 linktitle: "Spectre"
 description: "Rolls-Royce Spectre is an all-electric luxury sedan with a WLTP range of up to 530 km (329 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true